Emilian Bratu

 Emilian Bratu (8 August 1904 – 31 March 1991) was a Romanian chemical engineer, founder of chemical engineering education in Romania.
-With the Austrian physical chemist Otto Redlich he studied the dissociation constant of heavy water.
+With the Austrian physical chemist Otto Redlich, he studied the dissociation constant of heavy water.

 Life and work

-He was born in Bucharest and studied at the National School of Bridges and Roads, the future Politehnica University of Bucharest.
-He then attended the Technical University of Vienna specializing in physical chemistry and electrochemistry.
-Here he met Otto Redlich with whom he studied the properties of heavy water between 1932-1935.
+Born in Bucharest, he studied at the Saint Sava, Gheorghe Lazăr, and Matei Basarab high schools and the National School of Bridges and Roads, the future Politehnica University of Bucharest.
+He then attended the Technical University of Vienna, specializing in physical chemistry and electrochemistry.
+Here he met Redlich, with whom he studied the properties of heavy water between 1932 and 1935.

-Returning home he taught a course titled Processes and Devices in Chemical Industry forerunner of chemical engineering courses in Romania.
+Returning home he taught a course titled Processes and Devices in Chemical Industry, forerunner of chemical engineering courses in Romania.

-Collaboration with the professor Costin Nenitescu
+Collaboration with Costin Nenițescu

 Emilian Bratu and Costin Nenițescu were two senior professors of the Faculty of Industrial Chemistry.
 The two scholars were good friends who have been deeply respected in the course of their life.
 Both of them, having German education, have early intuited the necessity of introducing in Romania the Chemical Engineering discipline for higher polytechnic education, starting from the favorable external prospects related to the development of the chemical industry based on national raw material reserves.
 They fought together to assert chemistry in Polytechnics, and largely thanks to their effort, in 1938 the "Industrial Chemistry" name for Polytechnics faculty was introduced.